Nexedi/dream/readme.rst

  + customizing existing objects
  + developing new objects based on their needs.

-Documentation for the KE tool can be found in the root directory of this directory.
+Documentation for the KE tool can be found in the root directory of this repository.

 ========================
 GUI editor